-stu
+s.
+Performance Deficiency (PD).
+An issue that is the result of a licensee not meeting a requirement or standard where the cause was reasonably within the licensee’s ability to foresee and correct, and therefore should have been prevented.
+A performance deficiency can exist if a licensee fails to meet a self-imposed standard or a standard required by regulation, thus a performance deficiency may exist independently of whether a regulatory requirement was violated.
+Additional discussion can be found in Appendix B, 'Issue Screening,' of IMC 0613P.

+t.
+Programmatic finding.
+A finding involving inadequate requirements intended to ensure a critical attribute of a construction or operational program is met.

+u.
+Program critical attribute.
+An element of a program that is established to ensure that a regulatory requirement is met.
+Program descriptions are contained in the final safety analysis report.

 v.
 Regulatory Commitment.
 An explicit statement of “intent” or “agreement” to take a specific action agreed to or volunteered by a licensee, where the statement has been submitted in writing on the docket to the NRC.
 This may include a commitment in the licensee’s application, a response to a Notice of Violation, etc.

-w
+w.
+Repeat Occurrence.
+Two or more independent conditions which are the result of the same basic cause(s).

 x.
 Requirement.
 A legally binding obligation such as a statute, regulation, license condition, technical specification, or an order.

-y
+y.
+Root Cause.
+The basic reason(s) (i.e., hardware, process, or human performance) for a problem, which if corrected, will prevent recurrence of that problem.

 z.
 Self-Revealing.
 For the cROP, self-revealing findings are those that become self-evident and require no active and deliberate observation by the licensee or NRC inspectors to determine whether a change in process or equipment capability or function has occurred.
 Self-revealing findings become readily apparent to either NRC or licensee personnel through a readily detectable degradation in the material condition, capability, or functionality of equipment and require minimal analysis to detect.
 Some examples of self-revealing findings include failure of equipment or instrumentation to operate properly during testing that was not related to the purpose of the test (e.g., inadequate foreign material controls cause the failure) and violation of radiography exclusion area requirements that are subsequently identified through an electronic dosimeter alarm.

-a

-b.
+aa.
+Technical finding – A finding that is not a programmatic finding.
+Construction findings and ITAAC findings are examples of technical findings.

+ITAAC finding is a technical finding that is associated with a specific ITAAC and is material to the ITAAC acceptance criteria.

+Construction finding is a technical finding that is not associated with a specific ITAAC and/or is not material to the ITAAC acceptance criteria.

+ab.
 Unresolved Item (URI).
 An issue of concern about which more information is required to determine if a violation exists or if a violation is greater-than-minor.
 Such a matter may require additional information from the licensee or cannot be resolved without additional guidance or clarification/interpretation of the existing guidance.

-c.
+ac.
 Violation.
-The failure to comply with a requirement.d
+The failure to comply with a requirement.

+ad.
+Work activity.
+Processes implemented during the construction of the facility in areas such as but not limited to structural, piping, electrical, and foundations.

 2506-05 RESPONSIBILITIES AND AUTHORITIES